Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 External contributing factors:

-2. Smoking - significantly contributes to the development of ulcers.
+2. Smoking significantly contributes to the development of ulcers.
 In addition, nicotine causes vasospasm and impaired blood supply to the gastric mucosa.

-Factors affecting pathogenesis
+Factors influencing pathogenesis

 1. Acid - increased secretion of hydrochloric acid.

-2. Reducing the intake of alkaline juice.
+2. Reduced intake of alkaline juice.

 Ulcer symptoms.